KurozawaChiaki/generalized_face_model/README.md

 # A Temporary Replication of *Learning a Generalized Physical Face Model From Data*

-This repository if a replication of paper [Learning a Generalized Physical Face Model From Data](https://dl.acm.org/doi/abs/10.1145/3658189).
+This repository is a replication of paper [Learning a Generalized Physical Face Model From Data](https://dl.acm.org/doi/abs/10.1145/3658189).

 ## Setup